 This walk around Venice will take you to his most important realizations.
 We will start at the Ca’Foscari University, pass the Accademia Galleria to go the Olivetti shop on San Marco.
 The second part of the walk is almost entirely in Castello, with the Fondazione Querini Stampalia and different works in and around Giardini.
 Don’t forget to keep your eyes open for the hidden beauty of Venice while you walk from one place to another.

 The Ca’Foscari University is based in a beautiful 15th century palazzo in Dorsoduro.
 The Aula Baratto on the first floor is the showpiece of the university.
 It opens onto Canal Grande and used to be very popular for parties.
 In 1936, Carlo Scarpa transformed it into the main auditorium of the university.
 His typical style can be recognized in the wooden windows, but especially in the furniture and the marble stage.
 Originally, the bustes of Mussolini and Emmanual II were presented on the marble pillars, but these have been removed.
 The painting ‘Venice, Italy and Scholarship’ of Mario Sironi, which dates from the fascist era of the Italian government, is however still hanging on the wall.
 In 1956, the auditorium was converted into a smaller hall for lectures, again by Scarpa.
 The woodwork that separates the corridor from the auditorium is a real gem.
 The Aula Baratto can be visited as part of a guided tour or by attending a lecture.
-More information on the Ca’Foscari University and the tour can be found in my post ‘Dorsoduro: An amazing tour of intriguing architecture’.
+More information on the Ca’Foscari University and the tour can be found in my posts ‘Why you will never forget your visit to Ca’Foscari’ and ‘Dorsoduro: An amazing tour of intriguing architecture’.

 2. Galleria dell’Accademia